-Once you’ve realised the advantages of taking your alcohol problem seriously and finding a solution, it’s important to seek the right help to ensure that you get professional assistance to help you stop drinking safely and completely.
-The reason why you need professional help is that you need motivation, advice and also medical help in the event that you struggle to overcome your withdrawal symptoms.
+Once you’ve realised the advantages of taking your alcohol problem seriously and finding a solution, it’s important to seek the right help.
+The reason why you need professional help is that you need motivation, advice, and medical guidance if you struggle to overcome your withdrawal symptoms.

 One of the best ways to help you deal with an alcohol problem and to learn how to quit drinking is to undergo rehabilitation.
 Most people don’t realise just how effective the combination of therapy and a positive environment can have on helping them solve their drinking problem issues.

 Step three: Let your intentions be known by those around you